William Henry Vanderbilt: Personal life

 In 1883, he resigned all his company presidencies and had his sons appointed as important chairmen but left the day-to-day running of the businesses to experienced men appointed president.

-He died on December 8, 1885, in Manhattan, New York City.
+Vanderbilt died on December 8, 1885, in Manhattan, New York City, suffering a stroke during an appointment with Baltimore and Ohio Railroad president Robert Garrett.
 He was interred in the Vanderbilt Family Mausoleum that he had commissioned in New Dorp on Staten Island, New York.
 His estate was divided among his eight surviving children and his wife, the bulk of the estate going to his eldest two sons, Cornelius and William.
 His youngest son George inherited his Staten Island mansion and farm, which became Miller Field airbase and parkland.

 Philanthropy and legacy

 Vanderbilt was an active philanthropist who gave extensively to a number of philanthropic causes including the YMCA; funding to help establish the Metropolitan Opera (which was not an entirely selfless act; his and other New York "new money" families had been socially excluded from the New York Academy of Music and set up the Metropolitan as competition); and an endowment for the Columbia University College of Physicians and Surgeons.
+He donated a large amount to complete the McCormick Observatory at the University of Virginia.
 In 1880, he provided the money for Vanderbilt University in Nashville, Tennessee, to construct the Wesley Hall building for use as the Biblical Department and library and included lecture halls and 160 dormitory rooms for students and professors, as well as a cafeteria.
 The building was destroyed by fire in 1932 and his son Frederick made another donation to help cover the insurance shortfall and allow a new building to be constructed.

 Vanderbilt was an avid art enthusiast; his collection included some of the most valuable works of the Old Masters, and over his lifetime Vanderbilt acquired more than 200 paintings, which he housed in his lavish and palatial Fifth Avenue mansion.